-All PSC personnel are 100% dedicated to the MCSAP Program except for the Division Director.
-The percentage reduction in the chart above is based upon needing to include all items in our grant application and to make the projected figures total.
+All PSC personnel are 100% dedicated to the MCSAP Program except for the Division Director and Division Deputy Director who devote approximately 50% of their time.
+The percentage reduction in the chart above is based upon needing to include all line items in our grant application and to make the projected budget balance.